Month: September 2021

 With the proper perspective, scent training can build confidence and focus in dogs that struggle in challenging environments.
-Sensitive, less confident, and/or high prey drive/arousal dogs often find it difficult or impossible to work in novel environments, or in familiar environments with sudden environmental changes-we all know dogs like this, or have one (or 2, or more!).
+Sensitive, less confident, and/or high prey drive/arousal dogs often find it difficult or impossible to work in novel environments, or even in familiar environments when sudden environmental changes occur.
+We all know dogs like this, or have one (or 2, or more!).
 Learning to enjoy searching when challenged is empowerment for the dog who has overcome mental obstacles to do this!

 So what I want to share here is a basic, flexible, protocol that I have developed for my own dogs from a combination of sources that I have learned from over time.
 At the core of all of my training is foundation work in focus, engagement and empowerment through choice.
 I have provided a list of resources at the end of this article so you can explore further if you wish.

 While I developed this systematic process out of necessity for dealing with my own sensitive, prey driven and otherwise environmentally challenged dogs, I will add that all dogs benefit from the application of clarity, choice, structure and consistency because these are fundamental to all good training.
 The specific applications and steps can be tweaked to the individual needs.
 For our purposes here, scent work is the context.